mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 > Use what you can!
 Take the best you can!

-For demonstration I have chosen current versions of:
+I have chosen four most powerfull languages used in Data Science and Big Data,which should give you broadest span of accessible technologies and speed of development of tools.
+My current versions of chosen software:

 | Language              | | Version    |